tbleken/Pandora/README.md

 > #5 Zip utility, needs more classes, and must be tested
 > 5 utilities.vcx.zipfiles.zipfile:2

-Most of the "command lines" listed above, can be used both in the command window and in a "Modify Command" editor window.
+Most of the "command lines" listed above, can be used both in the Command window and in a "Modify Command" editor window.
 In those cases, instead of the number, use the word `ed`, for instance `ed myprog.prg` or `ed 0`.
 The latter will open `Pandora.txt` for editing.

 **Pandora** has many features, as seen in the sample above, and listed below in no particular order.
 Most of these features take a whole line, and "interprets" it.
 You enter some text, press `F8`, and the "magic" happens.
 Or the text is already stored in a "library" file, typically a .prg.